B2944/Frog-EC-Conversion/README.md

-## Build Guide (Needs Pictures*)
+## Build Guide (Pictures coming soon once I get my prototype 300px*)
 1. Place the tadpole mounts into the plate.
-2. Slot the EC Housings and slider assemblies into the plate.
+2. Click the EC Housings and slider assemblies into the plate.
 3. Place the domes into the housings.
 4. Place the conical springs in the domes (make sure non are stacked as this causes issues).
 6. Place the pcb onto the back of the plate.